 13. Fix leaks: Check all faucets, pipes, and toilets periodically for leaks

-14. Avoid using the toilet as a wastebasket: Using the toilet as wastebasket leads to consuming of lots of water when flushing.
+14. Avoid using the toilet as a wastebasket: Using the toilet as a wastebasket leads to consuming of lots of water when flushing.

 15. Turn off the shower when lathering– Don’t let water to keep on running while you are lathering yourself, but turn off the water.